top of page

 Mrs. Keyes homeschooled their children.
 Other miners and settlers noticed and asked if they could bring their children over to be taught by Mrs. Keyes.
 Eventually, a one-room schoolhouse was built, and the San Bernardino School District hired a teacher from Burma to teach the children in the area.

-The Superintendent of the Park, David Smith, and Jason Theuer, Cultural Resource Branch Chief, fully understand the depth of the responsibility they have to care for this American treasure.
-Also, both acknowledge that they are far from discovering the treasures that still are to be found in this 800,000 acre plus park.
+The Superintendent and Jason Theuer, Cultural Resource Branch Chief, fully understand the depth of the responsibility they have to care for this American treasure.
+Also, both acknowledge that they are far from discovering the treasures that still are to be found in this 800,000-acre-plus park.

-So pack a lunch, fill up your car with gas and plenty of water and go out and explore this wondrous park.
-AND if you should happen to run across an artifact, leave it where it is, note its location and report your findings to one of the rangers.
-You may find a missing piece of this intriguing history.
+So pack a lunch, fill up your car with gas and plenty of water, and explore this wondrous park.
+AND if you should happen to run across an artifact, leave it where it is, note its location, and report your findings to one of the rangers.
+You may find a missing piece of this intriguing Joshua Tree National Park history.

-Kathy Condon is a freelance travel writer and blogger.
+Kathy Condon is a journalist and travel writer.
 She is the Founder of the Palm Springs Insider Guide.
-Her book It Doesn’t Hurt to Ask: It’s All About Communication was named Best Book Finalist by USA Book News Kathy@kathycondon.net 760-902-3094 www.PalmSpringsInsiderGuide.com
+Her book It Doesn’t Hurt to Ask: It’s All About Communication was named Best Book Finalist by USA Book News Kathy@kathycondon.net 760-902-3094 www.PalmSpringsInsiderGuide.com About

 bottom of page